TMTM

 McAdenville, North Carolina

 A community that's also known as "Christmas Town USA," McAdenville, just outside of Charlotte, is famous for its over-the-top light display.
-The tradition dates back nearly six decades and involves decorating over 250 trees and nearly all the homes in the town in red, white, and green lights.
-The town will be aglow nightly from Dec.
-1-26 with holiday lights in common areas and on homes.
+The tradition dates back nearly six decades and involves decorating more than 250 trees and nearly all the homes in the town in red, white, and green lights.

 FangXiaNuo/istockphoto